Social media marketing is a bit like busking at a train station. There are plenty of people around, but they aren't specifically there to hear you.

 For that reason popups get a bad rap.
 But when used tastefully, they're a great way to get a visitor's attention and boost your email subscription rate.
 You just need to find a balance between user experience and getting your point across.

 Slide-ins are a better option.
 They're not as intrusive and less likely to have visitors angrily clicking away from your website.
-Just look at this example from Australian fashion site, The Iconic:
+Instead of taking over the whole page, a slide in is a small message or CTA that (you guessed it) slides in from the bottom or side of a page.

 It's perfect.
 The slide-in doesn't interfere with the browsing experience, while still being visible to visitors.
 Plus it offers value through a discount and is a far cry from what people imagine when they think 'popup'.